A picture of two different types of rvs

 What Are the Different Types of RV?

 If you are in the market for an RV, you are probably trying to figure out the best type for you personally.
 Each type of RV possesses different advantages and fulfills a unique purpose.
+You might also be wondering what the difference is between a fifth wheel and an RV.
 Let’s take a closer look at the different RV types and which one may be right for you.

 The Different Types of RV

-Within each broad category of RVs are many subcategories and variations.
+Within each broad category of types of RVs are many subcategories and variations.
 Like any other vehicle, different makes, models, designs, and customizations produce unique results.
-That said, most RVs fall into one of 2 primary categories: motorhomes and trailers.
+That said, most RVs fall into one of two primary categories: motorhomes and trailers.
 Let’s take a look at a few variations of these categories.

 A class A motorhome is the most common and functional type of RV among full-time travelers.
 Its large size and specially built chassis essentially make it a house on wheels.
 Most class A motorhomes come fully equipped with a kitchen, bedroom, family room, bathroom, and storage space.
 You can purchase this type of motorhome with a gas or diesel engine and travel in perfect comfort.
 Because it is a lot of weight to tote, this type of RV tends to cost more both upfront and in traveling expenses.
 However, particularly for individuals who live in their RV, it makes for a great long-term investment.